KBentley57/boost-iostreams_test/README.md

 1. clone this repository
-2. Source the BuildScript file "source BuildInstall" 2.1 This will download the 1.68.0 release source.
+2. Source the BuildScript file "source BuildInstall"
+3. This will download the 1.68.0 release source from the web.
-2.2 xz-utils, zlib, bzip2, and boost will build.
+4. The included xz-utils, zlib, bzip2, will build.
+5. Boost will build.
-3. View the oputput of the ldd command.
+6. View the oputput of the ldd command.